Home

 Time indications on additional panels

 An additional panel with time indications always supplements another road sign and indicates which days and between which times the indication on the road sign applies.
-They can, for example, tell you when a road sign with a speed limit or a parking prohibition applies.
+They can, for example, tell you when a road sign indicating a speed limit or parking prohibition applies.

 • Black or white numbers without brackets indicate which times apply Monday-Friday (excepting holidays).